cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 #### Network security management (Related to ISO.27002:2013 clause 13.1.1) {#network-security-management}

-As same as security control measures to general systems, measures such as definition of a boundary to external network, restriction of connection to a network system(e.g. firewall), stop unnecessary services or close unnecessary ports, obtaining and monitoring logs and malicious access detection MUST be considered and performed.
+As same as security control measures to general systems, measures such as a definition of a boundary to the external network, restriction of connection to a network system(e.g., firewall), stop unnecessary services or close unnecessary ports, obtaining and monitoring logs and malicious access detection MUST be considered and performed.

-For logs, logs of internal systems MUST be monitored to detect internal malicious access, as well as monitoring of boundary to external network.
+For logs, logs of internal systems MUST be monitored to detect internal malicious access, as well as monitoring of boundary to the external network.
 (See: {{logging-and-monitoring}})

 Secure communication with proper mutual authentication such as TLS(Transport Layer Security) MUST be used to protect from attacks to communication between modules such as eavesdropping and manipulation in a case where modules of cryptoassets custodians systems are remotely located.

 #### Network segmentation (Related to ISO.27002:2013 13.1.3)

-It is important to limit a connection between cryptoassets custodians systems and other systems/the Internet as minimum as possible to reduce a risk of exposing against attacks through network.
-Measures as follow such as network segmentations and limitation to connection MUST be considered.
+It is important to limit a connection between cryptoassets custodians systems and other systems/the Internet as minimum as possible to reduce risk of exposing against attacks through a network.
+Measures as follow such as network segmentation and limitation to connection MUST be considered.

 - Network isolation between custodians systems and other information systems
   - Objectives:
     Preventing a connection to custodians systems through information systems used in daily operations, which has been compromised due to malware infections caused by external attacks such as targeted attack.
   - Countermeasures:
-    Isolate a network between information systems used in daily operations and custodians system by segmentation of network or limiting an access.
+    Isolate a network between information systems used in daily operations and custodians system by segmentation of network or limiting access.
-- Network isolcation at boundary to the Internet
+- Network isolation at the boundary to the Internet
   - Objective:
-    Preventing access to important information such as signature key from attack though the Internet by minimizing and isolating modules which connect to the Internet.
+    Preventing access to critical information such as a signature key from attack through the Internet by minimizing and isolating modules which connect to the Internet.
   - Countermeasures:
-    Features connecting external services on the Internet to achieve a functionality of custodians system, transmit transactions or obtain blockchain data MUST be packaged as a module as minimum as possible or be isolated from other system such as locating on DMZ.
-Moreover, if modules are connecting to external services, access controls to those services MUST be properly performed.
+    Features which connects external services on the Internet to achieve functionality of custodians system, transmit transactions or obtain blockchain data MUST be packaged as a module as minimum as possible or be isolated from other systems such as locating on DMZ.
+Moreover, if modules are connecting to external services, access controls to those services MUST be adequately performed.
-- Limitation on terminal used in custodians system administration
+- Limitation on a terminal used in custodians system administration
   - Objective:
-    Preventing a malicious operation due to hijacking of terminal used in custodians system administration.
+    Preventing a malicious operation due to a hijacking of terminal used in custodians system administration.
   - Countermeasures:
-    Limiting a terminal which is able to connect to custodians system, such as a terminal to manage a custodians system administration function and a terminal running a administrative tool to order an operation to custodians system.
+    Limiting a terminal which can connect to custodians system, such as a terminal to manage a custodians system administration function and a terminal running an administrative tool to order operation to custodians system.

 #### System acquisition, development and maintenance

 Cryptoassets custodians system MUST follow section "14.
 System acquisition, development and maintenance" on {{ISO.27002:2013}}.

 Cryptoassets handled by cryptoassets custodians ranges from high liquidity cryptoassets dealt with by multiple custodians to emerging cryptoassets.
 It is important to reduce a risk regarding system acquisition, development and maintenance in addition to {{ISO.27002:2013}} as characteristics of blockchain network used by those cryptoassets varies.
-For example, following countermeasures are effective.
+For example, the following countermeasures are effective.

 - Software development method
-  Secure software development method such as secure coding and code review MUST be used in software development of custodian system.
-Code review not only with development team but also with operational team is effective to detect a vulnerability from a viewpoint of operation.
+  Secure software development method such as secure coding and code review MUST be used in the software development of the custodian system.
+Code review not only with the development team but also with an operational team is effective to detect a vulnerability from the viewpoint of operation.
 - Penetration test
-  Conducting a penetration test helps detecting a known vulnerability at systems and results in obviating the attacking risk by attacker in advance.
+  Conducting a penetration test helps to detect a known vulnerability at systems and results in obviating the attacking risk by the attacker in advance.
 - Integration test with blockchain network
-  Test MUST be performed not only with test network of blockchain but also with production network of blockchain.
-Risk assessment MUST be taken with understanding of limitation of test on the production network such as high-load test.
+  Test MUST be performed not only with the test network of blockchain but also with production network of blockchain.
+Risk assessment MUST be taken with an understanding of limitation of test on the production network such as high-load test.
-- Privilege separation on operation
+- Privilege separation on the operation
-  Privilege separation such as limiting code reviewed software deployment to the production environment to system operating team is effective to prevent tampering attacks from internal.
+  Privilege separation such as limiting code reviewed software deployment to the production environment to the system operating team is effective to prevent tampering attacks from internal.
-- Prohibiting using default (factory-configured) values Any factory-configured authentication information such as password MUST NOT be used regardless of hardware / software, development environment or production environment.
+- Prohibiting using default (factory-configured) values Any factory-configured authentication information such as password MUST NOT be used regardless of hardware/software, development environment or production environment.

 ### Supplier relationships